AndrewLiu0725/pyADR/README.md

 ## User Guide
 ### Installation
 1. Download or clone this repo
-2. Open the terminal (on Windows, recommend use Anaconda's prompt shell) and type the following commands
+2. Open the terminal (on Windows, recommend using Anaconda's prompt shell) and type the following commands
 ```
 cd /path to folder you get in the previous step/
 python install.py
 ```
 A batch file (on Windows) or bash file (on Mac) will be created.

-3. Click the created file and then the application will be launched.
+3. Click the file named pyADR and then the application will be launched.

 ### Change the parameters
 1. In the menubar, click "Parameter Setting", the the parameter setting page will show up.